Educational Goals & Curriculum

 The Quantitative and Symbolic Reasoning Program: Every student must pass at least one designated quantitative and symbolic reasoning course.
 This requirement should be completed by the end of the second year.

 In addition, the College encourages students to participate in the First-Year Course and Proseminar programs.

 The First-Year Course Program: First-year courses are a special set of small courses or sections of courses open only to first-year students.
 These courses are designed to address students’ academic transition to college and to provide an introduction to a liberal arts education.
 They also offer an opportunity for close interaction and the development of strong relationships among first-year students and instructors.
-Each first-year course will be a Writing Intensive (WI), Quantitative and Symbolic Reasoning (QSR) or Oral Presentation (OP) course.
+Each first-year course will be a Writing Intensive (WI), Quantitative and Symbolic Reasoning (QSR) or Speaking Intensive (SI) course.